Enterprise

 Motionless

-Often active in the primary and secondary sectors, Motionless companies have not yet embarked on a structured move towards a low-carbon economy.
+Often active in the primary and secondary sectors, Motionless companies have not yet embarked on a structured path towards a low-carbon economy.
 They have not measured their GHG emissions and know little about their sources.

 They perceive climate change as bringing more risks than benefits, and have no dedicated in-house expertise.
 The subject is rarely discussed at management level, and commitment remains limited.